mikecurran09/mikecurran09/README.md

 ## 🙋‍♂️ About Me
 - ✍ You can find my projects here [TBD]
 - 💬 Ask me about ...
-Golden Retrievers, Navy Football (Beat Army!), Olympic Weightlifting, Dingy & Offshore Sailing (ask about
+Golden Retrievers, Olympic Weightlifting, Dingy & Offshore Sailing, Aviation
-Block Island race week), Aviation, Pepperoni Pizza (no, pineapples do NOT belong), Reading (primarily science fiction)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I was in the military for 6 years